ALTAMONTE SPRINGS (Seminole County)

 ST. CLOUD (Osceola County)

-WebMistress Note of 06/11/19: There are no dog parks in St. Cloud.
-I will research nearby towns to find dog-friendly parks and other venues for St. Cloud pet peeps.
+WebMistress Note: I will research nearby towns to find dog-friendly parks and other venues for St. Cloud pet peeps.

 Central Florida is